Muralplast

-Muralplast is a range of sustainable coatings and protective treatments applied by British specialist painting contractor Lucas.
+Muralplast is a range of coatings and protective treatments applied by British specialist painting contractor Lucas and intended to be sustainable.

 History

 Muralplast was first launched in the 1960s and became known as a coatings product for exterior and interior protection and decoration.
 Lucas extended the range of products and re-launched the brand in July 2010.

 Products

 There are four main product ranges.